-10 simple ways to help your child revise for PSLEs
+10 simple tips to help your child revise for the PSLEs

 Examinations times can be pretty stressful, especially if you are unprepared.
 Having a plan for revision, and sticking to it is an absolute must.
 Here are 10 simple ways you can help your kid with his PSLE 2015 revision.

 As the PSLEs loom ahead, there is no longer any room for complacency.
 PSLE revision needs to be planned.